klangner/dtinfer.rs/README.md

 # Features

-Only ISO 8601 like date are supported as for now.
+Only ISO 8601 like dates are supported as for now.
+Check tests for examples.

 # License